SGSchneider/FisioExam/README.md

-Phisiotherapy App focused on helping physiotherapists in training to provide they first consultations.
+Phisiotherapy App focused on helping physiotherapists in training to carry out their services.